andyatkinson/blog/_posts/2016-09-20-intro-postgresql-generate_series.md

 CREATE TABLE earnings (employee_id integer NOT NULL, hour timestamp NOT NULL, total numeric NOT NULL);
 ```

-Let's insert some records for employee "1".
-This employee earned some money on September 20 and 21, but none on the 22nd.
+Employee "1" worked on September 20 and 21, but not on the 22nd.

 ``` sql
 insert into earnings (employee_id, hour, total) VALUES (1, '2016-09-20 08:00:00', 25.0);